dexidp/dex/Documentation/kubernetes.md

 ## Configuring the OpenID Connect plugin

-Configuring the API server to use the OpenID Connect [authentcation plugin][k8s-oidc] requires:
+Configuring the API server to use the OpenID Connect [authentication plugin][k8s-oidc] requires:

 * Deploying an API server with specific flags.
 * Dex is running on HTTPS.